Wednesday, April 23, 2025

 This was an unusaul and imaginative tale in that the entire book takes place during the 33 minutes it takes three teens are in the world's largest water flume in London.
 The flume is over a mile long from London Bridge to Waterloo Station.
 We learn through a toy model in one of the many flashbacks that there's a secret Core in the flume that sliders can take and arrive at the bottom at the same time.

-It's at this point where the book becomes fantasy.
+It's at this point where the book becomes fantasy, and it was difficult to suspend disbelief.
 Shanks, who's been afraid of the water since he was a child and who can't swim, is in the flume with two friends, Yam and Flo.
 Yam wants to search the secret of the Core when the builder of the flume, Poppity, disappeared in and was never found.
 Oddly, it's not sealed off and easy to get into.
 Once inside, they are in a world that could not exist in the structure of the flume, not without taking up a sizable amount of real estate in London, at which point, it would hardly be secret.

 There's not much action but a lot of introspection by Shanks about his past.
 He also seems to do quite a bit of floating and swimming for someone who can't swim.
 I was ready to give this four stars just for being something different.
 However, the ending was out of left field and left all the questions that Flo and Shanks had been asking unanswered, or at least unproven as they were never challenged.